You Have a Choice for Imaging Services

 Small Bowel Series – Patient should not have anything to eat or drink after midnight.
 Exam may take 4 hours or longer to complete

 Lower GI Series (Barium Enema- BE) – One day prior to the test, patient will need to complete a bowel prep kit, which may be purchased at any local pharmacy.
 Patient should not eat or drink anything after midnight.
-It’s important to drink plenty of fluids following this procedure
+It’s important to drink plenty of fluids following this procedure.

 This technology cuts scan time in half, allowing patients to be seen quickly.
 Claiborne Medical Center has a GE Sensograph digital mammography machine, which is located in the Claiborne Breast Center in our medical office building adjacent to the hospital on Tazewell Road.

-With our state-of-the-art MRI scanner, we offer various types of body imaging.
+With our MRI scanner, we offer various types of body imaging.
 Because magnetic resonance imaging – or MRI – can give such clear pictures, it is the most sensitive exam for many problems.
 For instance, an MRI often is used to diagnose sports injuries.
 Thanks to its precision, doctors can detect tears in tissue, tumors, swelling and problems with joints and bones.

 MRI pictures are amazingly clear and detailed.
 The technique – based on radiofrequency waves and a strong magnetic field rather than X-rays – helps identify cancer, heart and vascular disease, stroke, joint and musculoskeletal problems and other disorders.